NxPKG/khulnasoft-docs/content/workers-ai/tutorials/build-a-retrieval-augmented-generation-ai.md

 }
 ```

-By querying the LLM binding, we can interact directly with the Cloudflare AI large language model directly in our code.
+By querying the LLM binding, we can interact directly with the Khulnasoft AI large language model directly in our code.

 You can deploy your Worker using `wrangler`: